kibook/s1kd-tools/s1kd-metadata/README.md

 -c &lt;file&gt;
 Use &lt;file&gt; to edit metadata files. &lt;file&gt; consists of lines starting with a metadata name, followed by whitespace, followed by the new value for the metadata (the program uses this same format when outputting all metadata if no &lt;name&gt; is specified).

--t
-Do not format columns in output.

 -f
 When editing metadata, overwrite the module.
 The default is to output the modified module to stdout.

 -n &lt;name&gt;
 The name of the piece of metadata to fetch.
 If no name is specified, all available metadata names are printed with their values.
 This output can be sent to a text file, edited, and then specified with the -c option as a means of editing metadata in any text editor.

+-t
+Do not format columns in output.

 -v &lt;value&gt;
-The new value for the piece of metadata.
+The new value for the piece of metadata specified by -n.

 &lt;module&gt;
 The module to show/edit metadata on.
 The default is to read from stdin.